On sensitivity in bipartite Cayley graphs: Conclusions

 \subsubsection{Acknowledgments}

 We thank Noga Alon for several discussions concerning Section~7.
 In particular, he provided us with Theorem \ref{thm:sensitcover} that led to Corollaries \ref{cor:Ramanujan}, \ref{cor:random} and an improvement of an earlier version of Corollary \ref{cor:pp} as well as several comments on minimal Cayley graphs which led us to Lemma \ref{lem:min}.
-We also thank Gordon Royle for sharing with us the list of transitive graphs on up to 47 vertices \cite{list,royle_data,HoG}, and Anurag Bishnoi helping us with a first proof of Corollary~\ref{cor:pp}.
+We thank Gordon Royle for sharing with us the list of transitive graphs on up to 47 vertices \cite{list,royle_data,HoG}, Gabriel Verret to pointing to us to the list of cubic vertex-transitive graphs generated via~\cite{PPV13,PPV15}, and Anurag Bishnoi helping us with a first proof of Corollary~\ref{cor:pp}.
+We also would like to thank the anonymous referees for their valuable comments and suggestions.

-The first author was partially supported by the Spanish \emph{Ministerio de Ciencia Innovaci\'on y Universidades} (MICINN) through grant PID2019-105896GB-I00 and by the Universidad de La Laguna MASCA research project.
+The first author was partially supported by the Universidad de La Laguna MASCA project.
 The second author was partially supported by the French \emph{Agence nationale de la recherche} through project ANR-17-CE40-0015 and by the Spanish \emph{Ministerio de Econom\'ia, Industria y Competitividad} through grant RYC-2017-22701.
-Both authors were partially supported by the Spanish MICINN through grant PID2019-104844GB-I00.
+Both authors were partially supported by the Spanish MICINN through grant PID2019-104844GB-I00 and by the Universidad de La Laguna MACACO project.